telerik/ajax-docs/controls/pushbutton/functionality/Icons/custom-icons.md

 </telerik:RadPushButton>
 ````

-You can also change the font-size and color of the font icon - [Configure Icon Font-size and Color]({%slug pushbutton/functionality/icons/overview%}#configure-icon-font-size-and-color).
+You can also change the font-size and color of the font icon as described in the [Fine Tune]({%slug pushbutton/functionality/icons/fine-tune%}) help article.

 ## See Also